In 2017 Holy Communion committed to partnership with the Anglican-founded non-governmental organization Cristosal.

 El Salvador as a site for pilgrimage.

-In addition to our time with the Global School, as a church group we will travel to El Salvador as pilgrims.
+In addition to our time with the Global School, as a church group we travel to El Salvador as pilgrims every other year.
 Pilgrimage is traditionally understood as a journey to a place where God has acted.
 Throughout the Salvadoran Civil War the church in El Salvador was engaged.
 The Anglican Cathedral in San Salvador served as a refugee camp for those displaced by conflict.
 Archbishop Oscar Romero stood with the persecuted poor of his country, and was assassinated in 1979.
 His death set off the war.
 He is remembered as a saint in The Episcopal Church along with a group of Salvadoran nuns and Jesuit theologians who martyred during the war.
 We will pray in places associated with these historic acts of faith on our journey.